-In this product category and in 2020, the value of loan outstanding grew by 30.81%, accounted for 35.06% of total loans outstanding.
-Cash management increased strongly through our arrangement with the public sector particularly the Social Security Fund, government payroll direct deposit, and vehicle stamp tax collection.
-In addition to private sector business entities and garment factories were also in the arrangement.
-As a custodian of the Social Security Fund, ACLEDA Bank now receives saving deposits from all provinces and cities.
-Several new accounts were acquired, the most significant of which were from the expansion of the Bank's ATM networks and the ACLEDA mobile bill payment for public utilities, as well as via ACLEDA Internet Banking service.
+In this product category in 2020, the value of loans outstanding grew by 30.81%, and accounted for 35.06% of total loans outstanding.
+Cash management increased substantially through our arrangement with the public sector, particularly the Social Security Fund, government payroll direct deposits, and vehicle stamp tax collection.
+In addition, private sector business entities and garment factories were also involved in this arrangement.
+As a custodian of the Social Security Fund, ACLEDA Bank now receives savings deposits from all provinces and cities.
+Several new accounts were acquired, the most significant of which were from the expansion of the Bank's ATM networks and the ACLEDA mobile bill payment for public utilities, as well as via ACLEDA Internet Banking services.
 This has had a positive impact on the Bank's local currency cash flow and has enabled ACLEDA Bank to entirely fund its local Khmer Riel currency loan portfolio from deposits.
-Demand for payroll service was particularly strong in 2020 with a number of organisations signed up such as, the public sector, local and international companies.
-They provided excellent opportunities for cross-selling of other products.
+Demand for payroll services were particularly strong in 2020 with a number of organisations signed up, including entities in the public sector, and local and international companies.
+They provided excellent opportunities for cross selling of other products.

-ACLEDA Bank and its subsidiaries continued to collaborate with its long-term, experienced and strategic partners representing hundreds of years of combined experience in banking and financial services.
+ACLEDA Bank and its subsidiaries continued to collaborate with their long-term, experienced, and strategic partners representing hundreds of years of combined experience in banking and financial services.
 These companies assist our mutual common customers to manage their financial resources effectively and efficiently.
-At the same time, this collaboration helped boost revenue while enhancing long-term source of fund for the Bank.
-These partnerships significantly contributed to the Bank's long-term funding; and the joint efforts also provided a useful source of off-balance sheet revenue, and built in to the international expertise in the Bank's management and staffs.
+At the same time, this collaboration helped boost revenue while enhancing long-term sources of funds for the Bank.
+These partnerships significantly contributed to the Bank's long-term funding.
+The joint efforts also provided a useful source of off-balance sheet revenue, while enhancing the international expertise of the Bank's management and staff.